Procurement Glossary

 In today's increasingly complex business world, risk management is of crucial importance for the sustainable success of companies.
 It involves the systematic identification, analysis, assessment and management of potential risks that could jeopardize the achievement of corporate objectives.
 Effective risk management enables organizations to respond proactively to threats and take advantage of opportunities.
 This guide presents the basic concepts, methods and instruments of risk management and explains their practical application in various areas of the company.

-What is risk management in purchasing?
+What is risk management in Procurement?

-Core elements of risk management in purchasing
+Core elements of risk management in Procurement

-• Importance of risk management in purchasing
+Importance of risk management in Procurement

 Risk management: from a reactive to a proactive approach

-Risk management in procurement is now more important than ever to ensure supply chain stability and business continuity.
+Risk management in Procurement is now more important than ever to ensure supply chain stability and business continuity.
 Building on the theoretical foundations, it is clear that traditional methods are no longer sufficient to deal with the complex risks of the modern procurement environment.
 Therefore, a shift towards proactive and strategic approaches is required to identify potential risks at an early stage and manage them effectively.

 Old: Reactive risk management

-Traditional approach: In the past, risk management in purchasing was often reactive.
+Traditional approach: In the past, risk management in Procurement was often reactive.
 Companies only reacted to risks after they had occurred, such as delivery delays or quality defects.
 Typically, simple tools such as manual checklists or sporadic supplier assessments were used.
 Communication was often limited to emails or phone calls, without systematic data collection.
 This approach led to limited transparency and made it difficult to predict risks.
 The main problems were the lack of predictability of supply chain disruptions and the inability to react quickly to unforeseen events.

 New: Proactive risk management

 Risk mitigation strategies: Modern approaches to risk management rely on proactive strategies and the use of advanced technologies.
-By integrating real-time data analysis, AI in purchasing and automated monitoring systems, companies can identify potential risks at an early stage.
+By integrating real-time data analysis, AI in Procurement and automated monitoring systems, companies can identify potential risks at an early stage.
 Innovative tools enable the continuous monitoring of supplier performance, market trends and geopolitical events.
 These methods not only improve risk prediction, but also allow scenarios and contingency plans to be developed.
 Practical benefits include reduced supply disruptions, improved cost efficiency and increased supply chain resilience.
 Companies can therefore react more quickly to changes and act more competitively.

 Practical example: Automotive industry